 Norpace Side Effects

-Generic Name: disopyramide
+Generic name: disopyramide

 - unusual tiredness

-- Chest pain
+- chest pain

-- rash and/or itching
+- itching, skin rash

 - cold sweats

 - nosebleeds or bleeding gums

 - trouble sleeping